Frequently Asked Questions

 Take the patty of clay and knead it in your hands for a minute or two until you can tell it has softened.
 Once it is softened, roll the clay into a ball.

 Place the ball on a clean, smooth surface, like an acrylic clipboard, large porcelain plate, or one of our Patty Pads.
 Flatten the ball into a patty (use our Molds to get a perfect shape) and position the clay under the paw, rather than trying to move your pet's paw to the print.

 What's a good way to soften a ClayPaws® patty?

 One key to getting our clay soft enough to knead quickly is warming it just a little.
 Here is our trick!
-With the clay still in the protective plastic bag, sit on it for a minute or two.
+With the clay still in the protective plastic bag, sit on it for a minute or two, or place it in your waistband or pocket.
 The heat from your body will provide warmth and make the clay more flexible.
-Note: DO NOT microwave our clay or warm it in low temperature oven!
-This type of warming actually advances the clay and will make it stiffer and more difficult to knead!
+Running the unwrapped clay through a pasta machine three or more times is also an effective way to soften the clay and begin the kneading process.
+Note: Do NOT microwave our clay or warm it in low temperature oven!
+This type of warming actually advances the clay which may potentially cause problems after baking and cracking as it ages

 Can I add color to the clay before making a print?

 Yes!
 Blocks of Sculpey® brand pigmented clay (available at craft stores) can be used to add swirls of color to both our Original White and Soft White clays.

 Simply knead a small amount of the pigmented clay to soften, then knead it into our kneaded white clay patty to create a unique splash of color.

 TIP: You may also find you need to remove the same amount of white clay as the colored clay you added if using our Circle, Heart or Oval Molds.